read-0nly/PSRepo/MDMTools/Readme.md

 This will make path based excusions for all your win32 apps, then convert it to bin ready for upload to intune.

+### Get-NoncomplianceReport.ps1
+Generates an overview of all failing compliance settings for all devices - basically a report of what needs to be corrected across the org.
+Uses a fork of the microsoft.graph.intune powershell module because the official one has a bug (detail in code comments)

 ### Prep PS Intune

 Downloads AAD module with install-module and the Intune Sample Scripts straight from github then extracts them to $Env.UserProfile\IntuneSamples.
 Easy snippet to add to scripts that depend on them to make it easier to use the script on other devices.